CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities

 \subsection{Multi-dimensional CDF scaling}

-Using a distance scaling method, a multi-dimensional $cdf$ transform can be achieved by simply rescaling the distances between each point and all the other instances in its local neighbourhood, (thereby considering all of the dimensions of the multidimensional dataset at once).
+With a distance scaling method, a multi-dimensional $cdf$ transform can be achieved by simply rescaling the distances between each point and all the other instances in its local neighbourhood, (thereby considering all of the dimensions of the multi-dimensional dataset at once).

 Given a point $x\in D$, the distance between $x$ and all points in its $\lambda$-neighbourhood $y\in \mathcal{N}(x;s,\lambda)$\footnote{For reasons that will become obvious shortly, we now reparameterise the neighbourhood function $\mathcal{N}(x;s,\lambda)$ to depend on the distance measure $s$.} can be rescaled using a scaling function $r(\cdot)$: